Sam-Varghese/Notes/Networking/Networking_Notes.md

 * In a bus topology , **all the nodes are connected to a main cable called backbone.
 * If any node has to send some information to any other node , it **sends the signal to the backbone**.
+* The signal travels through the entire length of the backbone and is received by the node for which it is intended.